linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 03 - How Securities Are Traded.md

 Some algorithmic trading involves activities akin to traditional market making.
 The traders seek to profit from the bid-ask spread by buying a stock at the bid price and rapidly selling it at the ask price before the price can change.
 While this mimics the role of a market maker who provides liquidity to other traders in the stock, these algorithmic traders are not registered market makers and so do not have an affirmative obligation to maintain both bid and ask quotes.
 If they abandon a market during a period of turbulence, the shock to market liquidity can be disruptive.
 This seems to have been

 At 2:42 New York time on May 6, 2010, the Dow Jones Industrial Average was already down about 300 points for the day.
 The market was demonstrating concerns about the European debt crisis, and nerves were on edge.
 Then, in the next 5 minutes, the Dow dropped an additional 600 points.
 And only 20 minutes after that, it had recovered most of those 600 points.
 Besides the staggering intraday volatility of the broad market, trading in individual shares and ETFs was even more disrupted.
-The iShares Russell 1000 Value fund temporarily fell from  $59 a share to 8 cents.
-Shares in the large consulting company Accenture, which had just sold for$ 38, traded at 1 cent only a minute or two later.
+The iShares Russell 1000 Value fund temporarily fell from  \$59 a share to 8 cents.
+Shares in the large consulting company Accenture, which had just sold for\$ 38, traded at 1 cent only a minute or two later.
 At the other extreme, price quotes for Apple and Hewlett-Packard momentarily increased to over 100,000.
 These markets were clearly broken.

 The causes of the flash crash are still debated.
 An SEC report issued after the trade pointed to a 4 billion sale of market index futures contracts by a mutual fund.
 As market prices began to tumble, many algorithmic trading programs withdrew from the markets, and those that remained became net sellers, further pushing down equity prices.
 As more and more of these algorithmic traders shut down, liquidity in these markets evaporated: Buyers for many stocks simply disappeared.